rcazzara/seldovia/_people/Hern_Frank.md

 instructor.

 His final adventure was to be an attempt at setting a new world record in light plane straight line distance flight.
-He planned to fly at least 3,600 miles in his Cessna 150 from Fairbanks Alaska to Tallahassee, Florida, to crack the existing 2,647-mile record in the 1,102 to 2,204-pound weight category set in 1956 by a Czechoslovakian.
+He planned to fly, non-stop, at least 3,600 miles in his Cessna 150 from Fairbanks Alaska to Tallahassee, Florida, to crack the existing 2,647-mile record in the 1,102 to 2,204-pound weight category set in 1956 by a Czechoslovakian.